bdwalker238/tecnotes/content/posts/postgres_0882025_post1.md

 Mandatory Values

-Resouce Group - Name of your resource group .
+Resouce Group - Name of your resource group.
 Storage Account Name - Name of storage account.
 Region -  Your deployment Region.
 Primary Service -  Azure Blob Storage or Azure Data Lake Storage Gen 2.
 Enable Storage account key access.

 Optional

 Performance - Standard or Premium.
 Redundancy - Align your organisation RPO and RTO requiements.
 Networking - Align to your organisation network policy , probably a private end point.
 Access tier -  Hot/Cool/Cold.
 Hot is a practical choice if you conistently restoring a production backup to uat once a week!

 Tip -  I would keep your storage account in a different azure resource group to your postgres VM's,